 • Locations with hot and cold spots.

-ENERGY STAR also recommends having mini-splits in houses with unique challenges, such as:
+ENERGY STAR also suggests having mini-splits in homes with special challenges, such as:

-• Pricey central heat, either as a result of high fuel expenses or low efficiency.
+• Costly central heat, either as a result of high fuel expenses or decreased efficiency.

-When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy precise control over temps from room to room, due to zoned mini-split technology.
+In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get exact control over temps from room to room, because of zoned mini-split technology.

-From helping you select the right model to knowledgeably installing it, our pros at Dial One Mears Air Conditioning & Heating Inc can take care of all your mini-split installation needs.
-Reach us at 602-789-3315 today to learn how a mini-split system can make your house comfier and to receive your free estimate!
+From helping you select the right model to knowledgeably installing it, our professionals at Dial One Mears Air Conditioning & Heating Inc can take care of all your mini-split installation needs.
+Call us at 602-789-3315 today to find out how a mini-split system can make your home comfier and to request your free estimate!